Five-Dimensional Path Integrals for Six-Dimensional Conformal Field Theories: Reconstructing Six Dimensions

 Let us briefly note that this enhancement is in some sense analagous with the ABJM theory for M2-branes, where it is the R-symmetry (rather than the spacetime symmetry) that is enhanced from $\frak{su}(4)\oplus \frak{u}(1)$ to $\frak{so}(8)$ at strong coupling.
 Further details of this analogy can be found in \cite{Lambert:2020zdc,Mouland:2021urv}.\\

 So let us fix $k=1$.
 Our aim now is to explore how this symmetry enhancement should happen.
 Once again, we will study the theory through the lens of correlation functions, and in particular the partial differential equations they satisfy.
-But first, let us make some comments on the use five-dimensional operators of the form $\I_n \fOp$, which fall into representations of $\frak{h}\subset \frak{so}(2,6)$, as building blocks in the realisation of $\frak{so}(2,6)$ representations.
+But first, let us make some comments on the use of five-dimensional operators $\fOp_n$, which fall into representations of $\frak{h}\subset \frak{so}(2,6)$, as building blocks in the realisation of $\frak{so}(2,6)$ representations.

 One can consider the action of $\frak{so}(2,6)$ on a six-dimensional operator $\hat{\sOp}$, which is easily translated to an action on the Weyl rescaled $\sOp$.
 This operator is then in turn decomposed as